xiv3r/esp32-16channel-relay/ESP32-8CH-RELAY/README.md

 - 8 CHANNEL RELAY

 # Installations
-- Download the firmware and flash using flash offset `0x0`
+- Download the firmware in the release and flash using the flash offset `0x0`

 # Wifi Key
 - SSID: `ESP32_8CH_Relay_Controller`